 Should you buy KEEN hiking boots/shoes?

 I hope my brand review helped you decide if KEEN might be a good fit for your feet, your budget, and your hikes.
 I no longer hike in KEEN, but I still wear their casual shoes and sandals for their comfort and support.
-Now that Keen's best-sellers have jumped up $30-40 in the last 2-3 years, they shouldn't be getting votes for "best value" or "best bang for your buck."
 At the same time, KEEN may be a comfortable choice for day hikers who need a wider fit and mostly hike easy to moderate trails.

 That's plenty of hikers, so it's no surprise that KEEN is such a popular brand.